-The package mechanical drawings are shown in Figure 3-2 and Figure 3-4.
+The package mechanical drawings are shown in Figure 3-2 through Figure 3-4.
 The drawings include dimensions necessary to design a thermal solution for the processor.
 These dimensions include:

-- Package reference with tolerances (total height, length, width, etc.)
+- 1. Package reference with tolerances (total height, length, width, etc.)

-- IHS parallelism and tilt
+- 2. IHS parallelism and tilt

-- · Land dimensions
+- 3. Land dimensions

-- Top-side and back-side component keep-out dimensions
+- 4. Top-side and back-side component keep-out dimensions

-- · Reference datums
+- 5. Reference datums

-All drawing dimensions are in mm [in].
+- 6. All drawing dimensions are in mm [in].